-- Request a BOOK (Login and select book from the left side menu.
-Please allow up to 2 weeks for book requests to arrive).
+- Request a BOOK:Login and select book from the left side menu.
+Please allow 2 weeks for book requests to arrive.

 - You can also access our interlibrary loan forms directly from within databases by choosing the Where Can I Get This link.

-- Check your Interlibrary Loan Account to find out what you have submitted, and track your requests.
-Use your library ID and library PIN to check the status.
-If you do not know what your library ID and PIN are, please see below.
+The interlibrary loan system uses your Employee or Student ID and Surname.
+Check your Interlibrary Loan Account to find out what you have submitted, and track your requests.
+Use your student or employee ID and Surname to check the status.

 - How do I place an interlibrary loan for a book?
 A journal article?
 A video or DVD?